49 Free Forms & Templates for Designers

 AnyDo is a free to-do list app, which lets you manage your tasks anywhere and share them easily.

-Time-Tracking Sheets and Templates
+Graphic Design Time Tracking Sheets and Templates

 Timesheets are useful for tracking your tasks and your work hours.
 You get a better overview about your weekly, monthly, and yearly work time—and which tasks you need to allot more time to.

 Another advantage of time-tracking is that you can use it to create exact bills, which list your tasks and the time you’ve worked on them.
 This tool causes you to have more credibility with your clients.

 ``Lost time is never found again.`` - Benjamin Franklin